-Laws of Pakistan Relating to Marriage, Divorce, Khulla (Judicial Divorce) and Maintenance
+Family Laws of Pakistan Relating to Marriage, Divorce, Khulla (Judicial Divorce), and Maintenance

-Law firms providing legal advice and representation in family law matters including divorce, domestic violence, child custody, child support, separation agreements, compensation and maintenance, adoption, visitation and other legal issues pertinent to the family.
+Our Law firms providing legal advice and representation in family law of Pakistan including divorce, domestic violence, child custody, child support, separation agreements, compensation and maintenance, adoption, visitation, and other legal issues pertinent to the family.

 Laws Relating to Marriage, Divorce law in Pakistan and Child Custody and Maintenance

 Relevant Statutes of Pakistan for Marriage, Divorce, Custody, and Maintenance

 - Muslim Family Law Ordinance 1961 (link)